alansobchacki/singularity/README.md

 There are a few known areas that need improvement:

 - **Authentication** is currently handled via `localStorage`.
 Switching to **HttpOnly cookies** is a top priority to improve security.
 - **Timeline and comment rendering**: Posts and comments are currently rendered all at once.
 Comments should ideally load on demand, and the timeline should support pagination for better performance.
+Ideally, it should also be refactored into separate `<Posts>` and `<Comments>` components to improve both performance and code readability.
+- **Better test coverage**: While the app includes unit and end-to-end tests, not all user flows and endpoints are fully covered.
+I focused on learning TDD by prioritizing critical paths.
+Expanding test coverage is a key area for future improvement.

 These limitations were conscious trade-offs made to prioritize functionality and learning goals during development.
 I plan to revisit and improve them over time.